mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 # Keep the reader in your test function

 The reader should be able to read a test in a straight line from top to bottom.
-If they have to jump out of the test in the middle to read another function, the test has not done its job.
+If they have to jump out of the test to read another function, the test has not done its job.

 Here's a better way to write the test from the previous section: